 Domaine Zind-Humbrecht Zind, Alsace, France.

 Alsace with its picture-postcard buildings and winding narrow streets is one of the countries driest regions due to the imposing Vosges mountain range which acts as a rain shadow to the region.
 Alsace is also the home to many rich and intense white wines from the likes of Riesling, Gewurtztraminer (spelt without the umlaut here) and the versatile Pinot Gris.
-Oliver Humbrecht MW has produced this intensely-flavoured white that is delicious upon release, but will also develop well given a few years in bottle.
+Oliver Humbrecht MW has produced this intensely-flavoured white wine that is delicious upon release, but will also develop well given a few years in bottle.

 La Vieille Ferme Blanc, Luberon, France.

-Looking for a great alternative to everyday Pinot Grigio?
+Looking for a great alternative wine to everyday Pinot Grigio?
 This delicious tipple is often my fridge-door white as it combines an attractive richness of pear and peach fruit flavours with a light, fresh texture and a bright finish.
 Serve with rich, creamy pasta dishes or alongside white meat and fish.

 Yalumba Organic Viognier, South Australia.

-This unoaked, aromatic white with its fresh palate is expertly crafted by the talented team at Yalumba, Australia’s oldest family-owned wine producer.
+This unoaked, aromatic white wine with its fresh palate is expertly crafted by the talented team at Yalumba, Australia’s oldest family-owned wine producer.
 Showing lovely peach, apricot, lemon and lime notes, it’s delicious with rich seafood dishes or paired with Asian stir-fries.